 Skip to content

 A match made in Devon?
-Why you should retire there.
+Why you should retire there

 A good deal of the time we spend with clients is devoted to addressing key questions about retirement, most notably “when can I retire?” and “how much will I need?”

-They’re sensible questions, but as we’ve mentioned elsewhere, retiring doesn’t represent your destination, it’s a key milestone as you transition into a new period of your life.
+They’re sensible questions, but retiring doesn’t represent your destination, it’s a key milestone as you transition into a new period of your life.
 For that reason it’s just as important to turn your attention to what you’ll spend your time doing once you get there.

 In this article, just for a change, we’d like to focus on the ‘where’ rather than the ‘when’.
 We’re based in Devon, which we think is a wonderful place to live and to retire – naturally we’re a little biased, but we’ve drawn together a few highlights to support our case.
+So make yourself some tea, spread the cream on your scones before the jam* and read on.

 (*This is the correct way to enjoy a cream tea.
-While some people in neighbouring areas may advocate a jam-first approach, this is categorically wrong.)
+While some people in neighbouring areas may advocate a jam-first approach, this is categorically wrong!)

 Let’s start with Plymouth

-While we have offices throughout the south west, this is where it all began for us.
+While we work throughout the South West, Plymouth is where it all began for us and where our main office remains today.
 The city has plenty of sights to see and things to do, which we’ll get to in a moment, but first a word on why it’s suited to retirement in particular.
-A 2019 survey named the city as the best place in the UK to retire, citing affordable homes, low crime rates, attention to accessibility and a high number of leisure activities per capita.

 Incidentally, Plymouth Hoe is also the site of Francis Drake’s legendary insistence on finishing his game of bowls before beating the Spanish Armada.